 Medical Negligence – Paraplegic recovers $2.5M

-Melissa became a paraplegic as a result of the fall.
+Ebony became a paraplegic as a result of the fall.
 This combined with her mental health issues has made her life extremely difficult.
 She requires assistance with most activities of daily living, particularly showering and transport.
 She requires assistance with her personal care and housework.
 She has been lucky to have the support of her mother and daughter who have helped her enormously with her injuries.

 The matter was very hard-fought by the defendant.
 We fought a number of interlocutory applications by the defendant seeking orders to Amend the Statement of Claim and plead the limitation periods.
 The matter had two mediations and resolved at the second mediation for the sum of $2.5 million inclusive of costs.
 This was an excellent result given the complexities of the issues and the expert evidence served by the defendant.
-Melissa and her family were very grateful for the result which will make her life more comfortable in the future.
+Ebony and her family were very grateful for the result which will make her life more comfortable in the future.